 Newborn Puppy Care

 Why is colostrum so important?
 Colostrum not only contains antibodies, it also tells the puppy's gut to digest milk.
-One way to ensure your moms are ready and dripping milk on day one is to give Breeders' Edge® Oxy Momma three days to one week before the due date or planned C-section.
-If you have to use a colostrum replacer such as Breeders' Edge® Nurture Mate, don't give it on the first day if they are nursing.
+One way to ensure your moms are ready and producing milk on day one is to give Breeder's Edge® Oxy Momma three days to one week before the due date or planned C-section.
+If you have to use a colostrum replacer such as Breeder's Edge® Nurture Mate, don't give it on the first day if they are nursing.
 If they aren't nursing, give Nurture Mate.
 Puppies need colostrum at least once a day for two weeks.

 Puppy Umbilical Cord CareOnce you ensure the puppy is breathing and eating, it's time to care for the umbilical cord.
 Trim the umbilical cord to ½ to ¾ inch and dip it in a seven percent iodine such as Triodine 7 to sanitize it.
 That also helps dry up the umbilical cord and keeps mom from trying to clean it off the tummy.
 Over cleaning by mom can open the belly wall and cause an emergency trip to the vet.

 The First Two WeeksPuppies should eat and sleep around the clock during the first two weeks.
-If they are crying or fussing this means they are either cold or hungry.
+If they are crying or fussing this means they are either cold, hungry or sick.
 They should gain weight and double their size during the first week.
 If you weigh daily and he does not gain for two days it's time to see your veterinarian.